Jonathan Kanter: Notable cases

 Following a DOJ antitrust suit, JetBlue's attempted acquisition of Spirit Airlines was terminated in October 2023.
+Spirit Airlines went bankrupt less than three years later.
 The New York Times described Kanter as "the trustbuster who has Apple and Google in his sights" in 2024.

 Kanter led the DOJ Antitrust Division during the U.S. v.
 Google trial over Google's search engine practices, with judge Amit Mehta ultimately siding with the DOJ in declaring Google a monopoly.
 During his time as head of the DOJ Antitrust Division, the DOJ launched a second antitrust lawsuit against Google in 2023, with the suit targeting the company's adtech practices.
 The DOJ launched an antitrust suit against Apple Inc. in 2024 that accused the company of engaging in anti-competitive practices to deter consumers from switching to other devices.

 In May 2024, the DOJ filed an antitrust lawsuit against Ticketmaster parent company Live Nation Entertainment.
 Upon filing the lawsuit, Kanter stated that "Live music should not be available only to those who can afford to pay the Ticketmaster tax".
 In August 2024, the DOJ launched an antitrust suit against RealPage, accusing the company of engaging in an unlawful pricing scheme that hiked rental prices.